dieghernan/dieghernan.github.io/collections/_posts/2026-02-12-geobounds.md

 features (roads, POIs, land use, etc.), **osmdata** gives you powerful querying capabilities.

+## Bottom line

 I built **geobounds** to provide direct access to geoBoundaries products.
-It's a welcome addition to the R-GIS ecosystem.

-Enjoy!
+I hope this package would help you in your GIS joruney.

+Happy mapping!